imagestream/opuntia-docs/Opuntia-manual/configuration/wired-interfaces.rst

 .. note:: It is a required that you use DHCP server settings on the interface for downstream devices to recieve IPv6 prefix delegation.

-Client devices are almost never statically assigned IPv6 addresses and if you are using the recommended Opuntia built-in IPv6 management to delegate IPv6 Prefixes you must configure DHCP/DHCPv6 server on this interface.
+Client devices normally are not statically assigned IPv6 addresses.
+If you are using the recommended Opuntia built-in IPv6 management to delegate IPv6 Prefixes you must configure DHCP/DHCPv6 server on this interface.
 This section will contain only a brief list of commands and settings needed to ensure that client devices will function.
 For a full description of the DHCP / DHCPv6 server Interface settings and Global DHCP settings please look at the DHCP Server chapter linked below.